Why Design Prototyping Is the Key to Building Successful Digital Products

 1. Low-Fidelity Prototyping (Lo-Fi)

-Low-fidelity prototypes are simple, rough representations, often created with sketches or basic digital wireframes.
-They focus on structure, interaction flow, and core functionality, avoiding detailed visual design.
-The strength of Lo-Fi prototypes lies in their speed and very low cost.
-They are best for early-stage validation, where the main goal is to maximize learning and brainstorm ideas.
+A low fidelity prototype is a simple, rough representation, often created with sketches or basic digital wireframes.
+These prototypes focus on structure, interaction flow, and core functionality, avoiding detailed visual design.
+The strength of a low fidelity prototype lies in its speed and very low cost.
+It is best for early-stage validation, where the main goal is to maximize learning and brainstorm ideas.

 2. Medium-Fidelity Prototyping (Mid-Fi)